raspberrypilearning/create-your-own-world/en/step_11.md

 	hide
 ```

-+ Test out your key, to see if you can collect it, and add it to your inventory.
-Remember to add code to your stage to empty your inventory at the start.
++ Test out your `key` sprite to see if you can collect it and add it to your inventory.
+Remember to add code to your Stage to empty your inventory at the start of the game.

 ```blocks
 	delete (all v) of [inventory v]
 ```

 + Now let's add the locked door.
-Right click on the blue door sprite and select 'show', then position the sprite across the gap in the two walls.
+Right-click on the `door-blue` sprite and select **show**, then position the sprite across the gap in the two walls.

 ![screenshot](images/world-door.png)

-+ Add code to the blue door, so that it is only visible in room 3.
++ Add code to the `door-blue` sprite so that it is only visible in room 3.

-+ The blue door should hide to allow your player to pass once you have the blue key in your inventory.
++ The `door-blue` sprite should hide to allow your `player` sprite to pass once you have the blue key in your inventory.

 ```blocks
 	when flag clicked